Basil Pesto

-Use this fresh basil pesto in a variety of our recipes such as this Zupas Tomato Basil Soup, Pesto Pasta with Tomatoes, or this fresh Pesto Tortellini Pasta Salad.
-I also have a homemade red pesto recipe found in my Red Pesto Pasta post.
+This is the perfect recipe to use in my Zupas Tomato Basil Soup, Pesto Pasta with Tomatoes, or this fresh Pesto Tortellini Pasta Salad.
+I also have a homemade red pesto recipe found in my Red Pesto Pasta post that uses sun-dried tomatoes.

-Grated parmesan cheese.
-Parmesan cheese is a very popular and key ingredient in pesto sauces unless you’re purposely trying to find an alternative for a vegan or dairy free version, we want the cheese to stay because it adds so much flavor and rich goodness.
+- Grated Parmesan Cheese: Parmesan cheese is a very popular and key ingredient in a classic pesto recipe unless you’re purposely trying to find an alternative for a vegan or dairy free version, we want the cheese to stay because it adds so much flavor and rich goodness.

-Olive oil.
-A very popular oil used in Italy is olive oil because it works great with many of the recipes.
+- Extra Virgin Olive Oil: A very popular oil used in Italy is olive oil because it works great with many of the recipes.
 In this sauce it helps work as the liquid that blends everything together and helps the flavors to meld together to be a cohesive sauce we love.

 Step-by-Step Instructions